DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

   reality.

 There were no bells.
 The day was paced by hunger, fascination, fatigue, and the sun.
-This was the Family Protocol: learning through play, relationship, and real tasks embedded in place.
+This was the Kin Protocol: learning through play, relationship, and real tasks embedded in place.
 The result wasn’t chaos.
 It was competence—and calm.

 #### What This Clue Reveals

 The standardized classroom is not neutral.
-It is a precision machine for training children into the Engine Protocol.
+It is a precision machine for training children into the Machine Protocol.
 It fragments attention, suppresses the body, outlaws mixed‑age apprenticeship, and replaces curiosity with compliance.
 This is the Social Game’s primary induction agent—the place where the War on Play begins.